 Ways to invest in Apple – share-dealing vs trading

-There are a few options to buy, sell, and trade Apple shares online, depending on your preferred investing strategy.
+There are a few options to buy Apple shares online, depending on your preferred investing strategy.
 Here are some of those options:

-Share-dealing is a form of investing that involves buying shares in a company.
+Share-dealing is a form of investing that involves buying Apple shares.
 It’s typically meant to signify a longer-term approach than trading shares for a quick buck.

 - Pros: You won’t need to master the art of chart-reading and technical analysis.
 If Apple moves into an uptrend, holding for a longer period of time could result in an impressive profit.